Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: Introduction

+For orbits that cross the horizon, the integration constants can be fixed alternatively by use of a horizon-crossing point instead of either a turning point or centripetal point.
+Indeed, this becomes the only possibility in the case of asymptotically-circular orbits that cross the horizon.

+In the case of an orbit with a turning point, which is an apoapsis or a periapsis, the resulting three conserved quantities have been derived previously \cite{Kos,GomHorKos} (see additional references therein) in work motivated by accurate numerical calculations of orbits near a black hole and earth satellite orbits for a global positioning network.
+However, the connection of these quantities to an analogue of the LRL vector was not given, nor were their global properties discussed.
+Two new aspects of the present work are that the three quantities are generalized using centripetal points as well as horizon-crossing points, and that the non-trivial global properties of these quantities are comprehensively explained for all types of orbits.

-The resulting (new) conserved $\phi,t,\tau$-quantities are physically and mathematically important:\\ $\bullet$ they allow predicting future and past turning/inertial points on an orbit strictly in terms of values of dynamical variables at any point; \\ $\bullet$ they yield a geometrical description of the orbit in terms of a complete set of integrals of motion; \\ $\bullet$ they reveal a hidden symmetry structure in the equations of motion;\\ $\bullet$ they are useful for checking numerical integration schemes for computation of orbits.
+The three conserved $\phi$, $t$, $\tau$-quantities obtained here are physically and mathematically important:\\ $\bullet$ they do not involve initial values, similarly to the energy and angular momentum constants of motion;\\ $\bullet$ they yield an intrinsic description of an orbit in terms of a complete set of integrals of motion; \\ $\bullet$ they allow predicting future and past turning/centripetal points on an orbit, as well as any horizon-crossing points, strictly in terms of values of dynamical variables at any point in the orbit; \\ $\bullet$ they indicate a ``hidden'' dynamical symmetry structure in the geodesic equations of motion.

-Specifically, for non-circular orbits, the $\phi$-quantity yields the coordinate angle of radial lines that intersect the orbit at either a turning point, where the radial speed is zero, or an inertial point, where the radial acceleration is zero.
-The respective physical meaning of these points, with respect to inertial observers at spatial infinity, is that turning points are the local extrema of the radial distance of a particle in the orbit, namely periapsis and apoapsis points, and inertial points are the local extrema of the particle's radial Doppler shift in the orbit.
-An important feature of the $\phi$-quantity is that it is only locally conserved because it undergoes a jump at every apsis point in the case of an elliptic-like orbit that precesses.
-For all other non-circular orbits, there is no jump in the $\phi$-quantity.

-Thus, the $\phi$-quantity as defined by turning points is an analogue of the angular orientation of the Laplace-Runge-Lenz (LRL) vector for ``revolving'' orbits in Newtonian gravity with a cubic correction \cite{Cha1995,Lyn-Bel}; and when it is defined by inertial points, the $\phi$-quantity is an analogue of a variant of the LRL vector known as Hamilton's binormal vector.
-The LRL vector and its variant have been discussed in detail recently \cite{AncMeaPas} in the context of locally conserved quantities for general central force motion, including the example of ``revolving'' orbits.
-The piecewise nature of the LRL vector has been well-studied in classical mechanics \cite{SerSha,BucDen,Per,LeaFle}.

-The locally conserved $t$-quantity and $\tau$-quantity describe the coordinate time(s) and proper time(s) at which successive turning/inertial points are reached in a non-circular orbit.
-In contrast to the $\phi$-quantity, they jump at every apsis point for all orbits that possess more than one turning point (not just for precessing elliptic-like orbits).

-Each of the locally conserved quantities can be associated to an underlying symmetry of the Lagrangian for geodesic motion via Noether's theorem.
-As is well known \cite{MisThoWhe,Wal}, energy and angular momentum arise from Killing vector symmetries of the equatorial metric.
-The additional three conserved quantities turn out to arise from hidden dynamical symmetries of the geodesic equations, which will be derived in an explicit form.